A Christmas Carol (1984 TV Movie)

 Ghost of Christmas Present: They are hidden... but they live... oh, they live...

-Ebenezer Scrooge: These are garments, Mr. Cratchit.
+Ebenezer Scrooge: [curt and cutting] These are garments, Mr. Cratchit.
 Garments were invented by the human race as a protection against the cold.
 Once purchased, they may be used indefinitely for the purpose for which they are intended.
 Coal burns.
 Coal is momentary and coal is costly.
 There will be no more coal burned in this office today, is that quite clear, Mr. Cratchit?

 Bob Cratchit: Yes, Sir.